 Summary of the material transfer process

-- The researcher employed by or affiliated with a certain Legal Entity, such as a university or a pharmaceutical company, sends a tissue request to the NBB.
-After the availability check the Recipient is requested to file a formal Application Form (optionally under provisions of a Confidentiality Agreement).
+- The researcher employed by or affiliated with a certain Legal Entity, such as a university or a pharmaceutical company, sends an Application Form to the NBB.

 - The Application Form is reviewed by the scientific committee of the NBB.